Coming back to Malaysia, I find that I need to prepare breakfast for the boy to eat at home or to go to the preschool.

 Banana and peanut butter sandwich

-Bleagh…I wonder if it’ll work if I told him it’s Stitch’s favourite sandwich?
-(Well, it’s actually Elvis Presley’s favourite snack but he had his sandwich slathered with butter and deep fried.
+Bleagh…I wonder if it’ll work if I told him it’s Stitch’s favorite sandwich?
+(Well, it’s actually Elvis Presley’s favorite snack but he had his sandwich slathered with butter and deep fried.
 OMG!)

 Simple french toast

 I was telling my Mum maybe my French toast is not tasty enough or moist enough because he liked the triangles but he’ll not eat the toast after one bite.

 Since he has a sweet tooth, I tried dipping it in honey for him but he STILL didn’t like it.

 Hmm…I’ll try this again and add more milk for a creamier, moister French toast.
 Hope it works!

 My little Chinaman does not really like Western-style food.
 He’s not a fan of deep fried foods (which is good) and will only take spaghetti cooked in a simple tomato-based sauce (minus the herbs).

 Since he’s eating very little cheese, I am almost half-mad thinking of various recipes for him.